LyangHiga/pathfinding-visualizer/README.md

 #### Weighted Grid

-Each node has weighted edges, all edges with the same cost, randomly chosen in [1, 50] range.
+Each node has weighted edges, all edges with the same cost, randomly chosen in [1, 200] range for "positive" and [-5,200] renge for negative option.
 The number inside each node represents the cost of each edge.

 ### Buttons